ZacSweers/MoshiX/moshi-ksp/README.md

 # moshi-ksp

 A [KSP](https://github.com/google/ksp) implementation of Moshi Kotlin Codegen.
+This is experimental insofar as KSP itself is experimental, but it passes all the same tests that Moshi's existing annotation-processor-based code gen does.

 ## Usage